 Many of us at REO may be alone in having loved all of Lost.
 We are completely unapologetic about that love.
 This is our final article for our Lost week leading up to the 15th anniversary of its pilot tomorrow.
-To that end, we are presenting a special and very rare Saturday Five in which several of us briefly recount our favorite Lost moments.
+To that end, we are presenting a special and very rare Saturday Five in which several of us briefly recount our favorite Lost moment.

 The Ride of Their Lives

-Gowdy: Trying to decide my favorite Lost moment is like trying to decide which trip to Chick-fil-A is my favorite.
+Gowdy: Trying to pick from my favorite Lost moments is like trying to decide which trip to Chick-fil-A is my favorite.
 There is a million-way tie for first.
 But I’ll speak to one in particular that is different.
 Most of Lost is intense, confrontational or cliffhanging.
 There is plenty of humor but it comes in one-liners and running gags.
 I don’t know if there is any scene that just made me feel my endorphins exploding with happiness, however, like the one where Hurley, Jin, and Sawyer get the Dharma van up and running.

 The whole episode, perfectly and hilariously entitled “Tricia Tanaka Is Dead,” is superbly done.
 When Sawyer reunites with Hurley and Jin and they enthusiastically hug him, my heart is so warmed I could weep.
 When Sawyer wisecracks about Jin learning English and then “teaches” him some new phrases, I laugh my head off.
 Even Sawyer beholding the van Hurley had discovered and declaring “I’ll be….you found yourselves a hippy car” is gold.